var-unGULATI/ImageFeedApp/README.md

 # ImageFeedApp

-A simple app showing list of images developed using latest architecture components
+A simple app in which I have tried to use all the latest architecture components using MVVM architecture with viewmodel, livedata, coroutines, Koin, RxJava